adamidrislim/SAC-student-rules/school-clubs-usage.md

 However, keep in mind the following policies regarding the consumption of food and drink inside the SAC:

 - Sweet drinks, if spilled, are to be cleaned up **immediately**.
 There are rags in the SAC that are available for this purpose.
 Clean up messes promptly and wash the rags after.
+- Packet food may be consumed in the SAC, but must be properly bagged and disposed of once finished: That also means keeping any dustbins used to store such trash closed.
+- Finger food is fine too, but remember to sweep up the crumbs!
+If the crumbs are hard to reach, there is also a vacuum cleaner generously donated by Energy Club.

+### [A2] Keeping Things Clean

+For the sake of keeping SAC pleasant for all users, please take note of the following

 ## [B0] Storing Items